StartBootstrap/startbootstrap-clean-blog-jekyll/books.md

 186. **First Steps: How Walking Upright Made Us Human**, *Jeremy DeSilva*, William Collins, 2021.
 187. **Masters of the Planet: The Search for our Human Origins**, *Ian Tattersall*, Palgrave Macmillan, 2012.
 188. **The First Human: The Race to Discover Our Earliest Ancestors**, *Ann Gibbbons*, Doubleday, 2006.
+189. **Trieste and the Meaning of Nowhere**, *Jan Morris*, Faber and Faber Ltd, 2002.
-189. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
+190. **Kindred: Neanderthal Life, Love, Death and Art**, *Rebecca Wragg Sykes*, Bloomsbury Sigma, 2020.
-190. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.
+191. **At Home with Books: How Booklovers Live with and Care for Their Libraries**, *Estelle Ellis, Caroline Seebohm and Christopher Simon Sykes*, Carol Southern Books, 1995.

 ## Fiction